Kinoma/SourceDocumentation/kinoma_documentation_template.md

 > Return value details

-> Optionally describe what the function does, using this format whenever feasible:
+Optionally describe (without indentation) what the function does, using this format whenever feasible:

-> [Sentence fragment[.
+[Sentence fragment[.
 Optional additional sentences.]

-> Omit the description if the function is self-explanatory—in particular, if all that needs to be said is what the function returns (above).
+Omit the description if the function is self-explanatory—in particular, if all that needs to be said is what the function returns (above).

 #####Events
-[Same events as for other-object-name instances (cross-reference)[, plus:]]
+[Same events as for `other-object-name` instances (cross-reference)[, plus:]]

 The cross-reference in parentheses above has this format:

-> see “Events” in the section “[Other-object-name Object](#other-object-name-object).”
+see "Events" in the section "[Other-object-name Object](#other-object-name-object)."

-where the two headings and the heading number are Word cross-references.
+where the section heading in the cross-reference is a link.

 `name(param1, param2)`

 ||||